This article explains how to create a coding test on the TestGorilla platform.

 the function should return 6, as all integers 1-5 are covered at T=6.

-Step 4: Any detailed requirements.
-In the example of the vault, it would be:
+In the example of the vault, an additional requirement would be:

 If the key can never be entered, the function should return −1.

-Step 5: Any potential hints or considerations.
-Note that this is not necessary in most cases.
+Step 5: Include any potential hints or considerations.
+This may not be necessary for all tests.

 After you've finished the test description, you can move on to filling out the tabs on the right-hand side of the screen.
 Here, you'll find the following tabs (for all languages except SQL):

 The initial code is the starting point for candidates.
 It shows the function signature.
-You can add some code already if your coding task requires it.
+The basic initial code is automatically shown on the platform, based on your function signature, but you can add additional code if your coding task requires it, or if you're creating a debugging test.
 Please indicate where candidates are expected to insert their code.
 This is not necessary if you’re developing a debugging task.

 You can also add test cases to measure the efficiency of the code.
 These test cases produce the Performance Score, showing the % of performance tests passed.
 The performance is defined by the runtime required to execute the test case, in milliseconds.
 The candidate’s code passes the performance test case if the runtime of the code is fully executed within the time limit you have set.
 A performance test case is relevant for coding tests where scalability is important.
 You can see how much time it took to run a performance test case when you run your verification code (see below):